Labelled well-quasi-order for permutation classes: Introduction

 \subsection{Induced subgraphs and classes of graphs}

 As demonstrated throughout this paper, studies of the permutation containment order and of the induced subgraph order are intimately linked.
 Let $G=(V,E)$ be a graph.
-Given a subset $X\subseteq V$ of vertices, $G[X]$ denotes the subgraph of $G$ \emph{induced} by $X$, which is the graph with vertex set $X$ and an edge between two vertices $u,v\in X$ if and only if $G$ contains an edge between $u$ and $v$.
-Alternatively, $G[X]$ can be formed from $G$ by deleting all of the vertices in $V\setminus X$ and their incident edges.
+Given a subset~${X\subseteq V}$ of vertices, $G[X]$ denotes the subgraph of~$G$ \emph{induced} by~$X$, which is the graph with vertex set~$X$ and an edge between two vertices $u,v\in X$ if and only if~$G$ contains an edge between~$u$ and~$v$.
+Alternatively, $G[X]$ can be formed from~$G$ by deleting all of the vertices in $V\setminus X$ and their incident edges.

 A \emph{hereditary property} or (throughout this paper) \emph{class} of graphs is a set of finite graphs that is closed downward under the induced subgraph ordering and under isomorphism.
-Thus if $\C$ is a class, $G\in\C$, and $H$ is an induced subgraph of $G$, then $H\in\C$.
+Thus if~$\C$ is a class, $G\in\C$, and $H$ is an induced subgraph of~$G$, then $H\in\C$.
 Many natural sets of graphs form classes, such as the set of perfect graphs or the set of comparability graphs.
 For an extensive survey we refer to the encyclopaedic text of Brandst\"adt, Le, and Spinrad~\cite{brandstadt:graph-classes:-:}.
-A common way to describe a graph class is via its antichain of \emph{minimal forbidden induced subgraphs}, that is, the minimal (under the induced subgraph order) graphs that do not lie in the class (the analogue of the permutation class term basis).
+A common way to describe a graph class is via its antichain of \emph{minimal forbidden induced subgraphs}, that is, the minimal (under the induced subgraph order) graphs that do not lie in the class.
+This is analogous to how a permutation class can be described by its basis.

 Despite the fact that the set of chordless cycles forms an infinite antichain in this order, some important classes of graphs are nevertheless wqo under the induced subgraph ordering.
-Perhaps the most fundamental result of this type is that the class of \emph{cographs} (short for \emph{complement-reducible graphs}) is wqo in the induced subgraph order, a fact first observed by Damaschke~\cite[Theorem 4]{damaschke:induced-subgrap:}.
-This class is quite easily defined by its set of minimal forbidden induced subgraphs, $\{P_4\}$, that is, the path on four vertices.
+Perhaps the most fundamental result of this type is that the class of \emph{cographs} (short for \emph{complement-reducible graphs}) is wqo in the induced subgraph order, as first observed by Damaschke~\cite[Theorem 4]{damaschke:induced-subgrap:}.
+This class is quite easily defined by its sole minimal forbidden induced subgraph, the path on four vertices $P_4$.